 Prior to joining Laurier, Edda Claus was a Research Fellow at the University of Melbourne's Institute of Applied Economic and Social Research.
 She was a Post-doctoral Research Fellow in Finance at Trinity College, Dublin, and a visiting PhD Scholar at Cambridge University (UK).
 She has also worked as an Economist with the Australian Commonwealth Treasury and the Canadian Department of Finance.
-Claus is a Research Associate with the Centre for Applied Macroeconomic Analysis at the Australian National University and an Associate Editor with the Journal of Economic Surveys.
+Claus is a Research Associate at the Centre for Applied Macroeconomic Analysis (Australian National University), a Research Fellow at the Centre for Monetary and Financial Economics (Carleton University) and an Associate Editor with the Journal of Economic Surveys.

 Academic Background: BA in Economics (McGill University), Maîtrise ès Sciences in Economics (Université de Montréal), PhD in Economics (Australian National University).

 Applied macroeconomics, specifically using household surveys to model behaviour of heterogeneous consumers; monetary economics with particular focus on the effect of monetary policy shocks on asset prices; and indexes of activity.

 I am willing to supervise major research papers (MRPs) in applied macro, macro finance, behavioural macro and in forecasting.